rajeevranjanpandey/GridMind-CT/README.md

 GridMind-CT is a collaborative research initiative.
 The following individuals have contributed to its development:

 ### Core Contributor
-- **Ganesh Kumar Pandey** – Project Lead, Model Architect, Power Systems Research
+- **Rajeev Ranjan Pandey** – Project Lead, Model Architect Researcher
-  *Indian Institute of Technology Kharagpur, India *
+  Indian Institute of Technology Kharagpur, India
   Email: ganeshpandey.ee@gmail.com